will/crystal-pg/README.md

     float first.
 If you need true abitrary percision, you can optionally require `pg_ext/big_rational` which adds `#to_big_r`, but requires that you have LibGMP installed.
-2: Not included by default, use `PG::Decoders.register_geo` to use

 ## Connection Pooling